rewtd/www-project-cornucopia/tab_cards.md

 * Download the free [PDF](assets/files/Owasp_cornucopia_printreadyimages-1v03.zip) (v1.03) (gifted by Travelex)
  * Have the cards commercially printed; or
  * Import into your own files (such as [this way](http://lists.owasp.org/pipermail/owasp_cornucopia/2014-January/000018.html) suggested by Cam Morris via the mailing list)

-OWASP does not endorse or recommend commercial products or services.

 ### Twitter